ellysh/dota2-oma-bots/README.md

 3. No shrines.
 4. No neutral camps or Roshan.
 5. No bottle.
-6. No glyph.
-7. No scan.
+6. No scan.
-8. No runes.
+7. No runes.
-9. Bot difficulty is Hard or above.
+8. Bot difficulty is Hard or above.

 ## Update